MV Braer: Environmental consequences

-The Gulfaks crude Braer was carrying was not a typical North Sea oil.
-Gulfaks crude is lighter, more easily dispersible and more biodegradable than other North Sea crude oils, and this, in combination with some of the worst storms seen in Shetland (naturally dispersing the oil by wave action and evaporation), prevented the event from having greater impacts on the shore.
-However, the higher percentage of volatile compounds may relate to the high rate of respiratory distress noted in seals in the area.
+The crude Braer was carrying was lighter and more easily dispersible than other North Sea crude oils.
+This, in combination with strong storms in Shetland (naturally dispersing the oil by wave action and evaporation), is said to have prevented the event from having greater impacts on the shore.
+However, the spill affected the fishing sector, with fishing activities prohibited for more than six years due to high toxins affecting fish and crustaceans.
+At least 1,500 birds were killed, and it is estimated that up to one quarter of the area's grey seal population was affected.
+The higher percentage of volatile compounds may relate to the high rate of respiratory distress noted in seals in the area.

 The following is a brief account of the spread and eventual dispersion of the oil.

 Response

 Initially the local authorities informed the UK Maritime and Coastguard Agency Marine Pollution Control Unit, the Director of Marine Emergencies Operation and various UK Ministries.
 In order to lead the response they set up a Joint Response Centre (made up of local councillors, managers, environmentalists and technicians).
 There were fears that the oil could set off an explosion and the area around Quendale beach was closed off.
 Evacuation of residents from housing in the area was considered if pollution levels became too high but not put into action.
 Aircraft were immediately ordered to monitor the spread of the oil and to spray chemical dispersants on the oil.
 Alternative methods of dispersing the oil were considered (mechanical methods or burning) but were rejected because they were thought to be ineffective in the bad weather or dangerous.
 Authorisation to use dispersant sprays was obtained from the Marine Emergencies Operation, Scottish Natural Heritage and the Scottish Office Agriculture and Fisheries Department.
 Spraying of dispersants on the oil started on day two.
 Solo, a Greenpeace ship also arrived in Shetland on day two with facilities to help mammals and birds affected by the oil spill.
 23,000 sheep were removed from the area.

 Fuelled by intense media coverage over the new year holiday when news is in short supply, initial response also focused on wildlife rescue.
 The various local organisations that are involved in the wildlife aspects of a large oil spill had for some time planned how to cope with such events.
 Immediately after Braer grounded, these organisations (under the umbrella of the WRCC), representing the SIC, Sullom Voe Terminal (SVT), Scottish Natural Heritage (SNH), Shetland Oil Terminal Environmental Advisory Group (SOTEAG), Royal Society for the Protection of Birds (RSPB), Scottish Society for Prevention of Cruelty to Animals (SSPCA), and the Hillswick Wildlife Sanctuary, came together to initiate a response at the Boddam Scout hut (it having been identified as a suitable wildlife response "command centre").
 From there, they directed all activities relating to wildlife affected by the spill; which was channelled into three categories: